-I learned something a couple months ago, after trying a new chocolate chip recipe; if you already have something that works, and works really well, don’t change it.
-So, when Ella asked me to make cupcakes for her 8th birthday party, I knew I had to stick to my old stand-by cupcake recipe from Magnolias.
-It is sweet.
-It is fluffy.
-It comes out perfectly ….. every time.
+I learned something a fews months back, after trying a new chocolate chip recipe.
+If you have something that works, and works really well, do not change it.
+When Ella asked me to make cupcakes for her 8th birthday, I knew I had to stick to my old stand-by cupcake recipe from Magnolias.
+It comes out perfect every time; just enough sweetness, fluffy and a crowd pleaser.
+Instead of just making a cupcake I decided to surprise her with something a little more fun.
+These Birthday Cupcakes in a Cone, made her smile even bigger than she usually does.

 Ella had a back-wards birthday.
 Everything was backs from the clothes they wore to the party, all the way down to dessert.
 Ella wanted the cake to be cupcakes but baked in ice cream cones, and ice cream to be served in cupcake liners.
 I was thrilled when she asked me to bake these for her, as I remember my mother baking cupcakes in cones for me.
 I had been waiting for ten years (her brother is 10) to be asked to bake these cupcakes.
 YIPPY!